hangwl/DataScience/README.md

 In econometric analysis, OLS estimators are typical.
 Assuming Gauss-Markov Assumptions hold, OLS estimates are Best Linear Unbiased Estimators (BLUE), i.e. they are unbiased and efficient.

-In econometric analysis, we typically deal with 3 types of data:
+Typically, we deal with the following 3 types of data:
 - cross-sectional data
 - time series data
 - panel (longitudinal) data